asteroid-lang/asteroid/Using Asteroid.md

     ('string', 'Hello, World!')

-Here we can see that an Asteroid string is tuple consisting of a type field and a value field.
+Here we can see that an Asteroid string is a tuple consisting of a type field and a value field.

 ### Challenge: Greet a person